TerrorJack/erumpo/README.md

 A variable expression is simply the variable's name, like `x` or `f`.
 The variable's name must begin with a lowercase letter to distinguish it from a constructor.
 Evaluating a variable expression under an environment simply fetches the value if the binding exists, otherwise the evaluation fails.

-### `lambda` Expressions & Application Expression
+### `lambda` Expressions & Application Expressions

 A `lambda` expression denotes an anonymous function.
 Its syntax is as follows:

-    (lambda pat exp)
+    (lambda pat0 pat1 .. exp)

-When evaluated, `pat`, `exp` and the current environment are all encapsulated into a closure value.
+When evaluated, `pat0`, `pat1`, .. , `exp` and the current environment are all encapsulated into a closure value.

 An application expression applies a function to its parameter.
 Its syntax is as follows:

-    (f_exp x_exp)
+    (f_exp exp0 exp1 ..)

-When evaluated, `f_exp` is evaluated to get a closure value; then `x_exp` is evaluated to get a parameter value `x_val`; then `x_val` is matched against `pat`, and if succeeds, the resulting environment is combined with the closure environment, resulting in an environment to evaluate `exp`.
+When evaluated, `f_exp` is evaluated to get a closure value; then `exp0`, `exp1`, .. are evaluated to get parameter values `val0`, `val1`, .. ; then the values are matched against the patterns, and if succeeds, the resulting environment is combined with the closure environment, resulting in an environment to evaluate `exp`.

-Note that a function defined by `lambda` only takes 1 argument; functions with multiple arguments can be written as curried functions or one function taking a `Tuple` ADT value as argument.
+The multi-parameter function definitions and applications support automatic currying.
+The zero-parameter `lambda` expression and application is equivalent to `lambda` with empty pattern and application to `nil`.

+The built-in operators and ADT constructors do not support automatic currying yet.

 ### `letrec` Expressions